1993 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1993-S Silver DCAM Quarter Value

-The 1993-S Silver DCAM quarter stands as the premium collectible from this year, combining 90% silver content with the coveted Deep Cameo finish that defines top-tier proof coins.
-With only 761,353 pieces minted as part of silver proof sets, this represents the scarcest 1993 quarter variety by a significant margin.
+The 1993-S Silver DCAM quarter is the premium collectible of the year.
+It combines 90% silver content with the coveted Deep Cameo finish — the highest-quality visual designation in the proof coin world.
+With only 761,353 pieces minted as part of silver proof sets, this is the scarcest 1993 Quarter variety by a wide margin.

 1993-S Silver DCAM Quarter Price/Grade Chart